Divergence of separated nets with respect to displacement equivalence: Abstract

 \section{Abstract}

-{We introduce a hierachy of equivalence relations on the set of separated nets of a given Euclidean space, indexed by concave increasing functions $\phi\colon (0,\infty)\to(0,\infty)$.
+{We introduce a hierarchy of equivalence relations on the set of separated nets of a given Euclidean space, indexed by concave increasing functions $\phi\colon (0,\infty)\to(0,\infty)$.
 Two separated nets are called \emph{$\phi$-displacement equivalent} if, roughly speaking, there is a bijection between them which, for large radii $R$, displaces points of norm at most $R$ by something of order at most $\phi(R)$.
-We show that the spectrum of $\phi$-displacement equivalence spans from the established notion of \emph{bounded displacement equivalence}, which corresponds to bounded $\phi$, to the indiscrete equivalence relation, coresponding to $\phi(R)\in \Omega(R)$, in which all separated nets are equivalent.
+We show that the spectrum of $\phi$-displacement equivalence spans from the established notion of \emph{bounded displacement equivalence}, which corresponds to bounded $\phi$, to the indiscrete equivalence relation, corresponding to $\phi(R)\in \Omega(R)$, in which all separated nets are equivalent.
 In between the two ends of this spectrum, the notions of $\phi$-displacement equivalence are shown to be pairwise distinct with respect to the asymptotic classes of $\phi(R)$ for $R\to\infty$.
 We further undertake a comparison of our notion of $\phi$-displacement equivalence with previously studied relations on separated nets.
-Particular attention is given to the interaction of the notions of $\phi$-displacement equivalence with that of \emph{bilipschitz equivalence}.} \blfootnote{The authors acknowledge the support of Austrian Science Fund (FWF): P 30902-N35.}
+Particular attention is given to the interaction of the notions of $\phi$-displacement equivalence with that of \emph{bilipschitz equivalence}.}